a red hand with three fingers opening a studded door

 Digital CosmosThomaskerk, Amsterdam21 22 nov 2025

 Hartwig Art Foundation presents Digital Cosmos, a two-day forum at De Thomas, Amsterdam on 21–22 November 2025.
 The event will critically examine the role of art amid the rapid rise of artificial intelligence and its planetary transformation.
-Keynote speakers include Holly Herndon, Yuk Hui, john gerrard, Marina Otero and Benjamin Bratton With contributions from Xin Liu, Cory Arcangel, Thandi Loewenson, Michael Connor, Victoria Ivanova, Nolan Oswald Dennis, LAS, Lukas Likavčan, Metahaven, Bahar Noorizadeh, and Nestor Siré.
+Keynote speakers include Holly Herndon, Yuk Hui, john gerrard, Marina Otero and Benjamin Bratton.
+With contributions from Xin Liu, Cory Arcangel, Thandi Loewenson, Michael Connor, Victoria Ivanova, Nolan Oswald Dennis, LAS, Lukas Likavčan, Metahaven, Bahar Noorizadeh, and Nestor Siré.
 See full programme below.

 Digital Cosmos explores the current, unprecedented moment in time, in which artificial intelligence has diversified into a myriad of forms and applications, both inside our devices and in the world around us.
 It is evolving so rapidly that we might already be living in an ‘extended reality’, a cosmos of hybrid spaces and life forms.
 This extended reality is only possible because of a planetary network of supercomputers and countless data centers that store the digital remnants of human memory on which AI is trained, consuming vast amounts of energy and water.